You can help us achieve carbon neutrality by 2030.

 - On the Loose is The Claremont Colleges Outdoors Club, which sponsors trips and events and rents outdoor gear.

-- The Sustainability Office offers part-time work study positions during the year and full- or part-time positions during the summer.
+- The Sustainability Office offers part-time positions during the year and full- or part-time positions during the summer.
+Positions, listed on Handshake when open, include data collection and analysis, managing the checkout programs, managing the Walker Book Room, publishing the SAVE Annual Report, and project interns.
 Contact us for more information.
-Open positions will be listed on Handshake.

 - EcoReps are peer educators who increase sustainable living on campus through education, awareness, and action.